Sir Henry Floyd Grammar School

-Sir Henry Floyd Grammar School (SHFGS) is an 11–18 mixed sex, grammar school and sixth form with academy status in Aylesbury, Buckinghamshire, England.
+Sir Henry Floyd Grammar School (SHFGS) is an 11–18 mixed, grammar school and sixth form with academy status in Aylesbury, Buckinghamshire, England.
 It is named after Sir Henry Floyd, a former Lord Lieutenant of Buckinghamshire.
 As a selective school, its entry requirements are governed by the exam taken by students entering Year 7.

 History

 The school was founded as the Aylesbury Technical College in 1948.
 The original school was built in Walton Road Aylesbury and remained there until the early 1960s.
 The School had been a 'selective' school for many years requiring a 'pass' in the Eleven Plus examination to attain entry.
 When it moved to its current site on Oxford Road in 1963, the name was changed to Aylesbury Technical High School.
 In 1965, the school was renamed as The Sir Henry Floyd Grammar School, after Sir Henry Floyd, the Lord Lieutenant of Buckinghamshire at the time.

 Houses

 The school has a house system of six houses, which are named after estates in the local area and represented by a colour.
 Students are allocated to a house.
 The houses are: